Israel-Charles/Small-Scale-Autonomous-Racing-Vehicle/F1Tenth Gym ROS/F1TenthGymRos_Ubuntu20.04&22.04.md

-# F1TENTH Gym ROS for Ubuntu 20.04 & Ubuntu 22.04
+# F1TENTH Gym ROS Setup Guide for Ubuntu 20.04 & Ubuntu 22.04

-This guideline will walk you through installing the F1TENTH Gym environment (a Python-based simulation library) and integrating the ROS2 communication bridge.
-You can follow these steps if you are running Ubuntu 20.04 or Ubuntu 22.04 natively or through a virtual machine.
+This guide will walk you through the steps to install the **F1TENTH Gym** environment (a Python-based simulation library) and integrate the ROS2 communication bridge.
+These instructions apply to both **Ubuntu 20.04** and **Ubuntu 22.04** (either natively or through a virtual machine).

 ---

-## 1. Update Your System and Install Basic Dependencies
+## 1. Update System and Install Dependencies

-Before you start, make sure your system packages are up-to-date and that Python3’s pip is installed:
+Before starting, ensure your system packages are up-to-date and that Python3’s `pip` is installed:

 ```bash
 sudo apt update && sudo apt upgrade